perfsonar/docs/manage_extra_tools.rst

 ------------
 The Monitoring and Debugging Dashboard (MaDDash) is software for concisely displaying and analyzing the results of network measurements between multiple hosts.
 If you have a small collection of tests you may want to install MaDDash on the same host as one of your Toolkit nodes.

-.. note:: For large test sets it is recommended you install MaDDash on a dedicated non-Toolkit host for performance reasons.
+.. note:: It is recommended you install MaDDash on a separate, non-Toolkit host, to ensure it does not affect test results.

 Installation
 ------------